Skip to main content

 Steps to Paying for College

 Students and families should work with financial aid professionals at their respective colleges and universities to explore and exhaust all sources of financial aid.
 If borrowing is necessary, families should use the lowest-cost options first.
+For undergraduate students, the federal government offers student loans with the lowest rates and benefits and protections that are not available through private lenders.

 Compare Student Loan Options